By using this site, you agree to the Privacy Policy and Terms of Use.

 The national park has some stunning natural and diverse landscapes.
 Acidic and mineral deposited pots, hot springs to relax your city-tired muscles, glaciers, mountains, and valleys dotted with beautiful forest to capture in your albums!

-1. How to Reach Kootenay National Park?
+1. How to Reach Kootenay National- Park?

 The national park shares a border with the more popular Banff National Park.
-Kootenay national park offers you similar surreal scenery at half the rush and bargains on the prices.
+Kootenay national -park offers you similar surreal scenery at half the rush and bargains on the prices.

 1.1 By Road

-Kootenay National park stretches along Highway 93 located in southeastern British Columbia.
+Kootenay National- park stretches along Highway 93 located in southeastern British Columbia.
 This is well connected to Banff national park, Golden British Columbia, and Cranbrook British Columbia.

 1.2 By Air

-2. Best Season For Kootenay National Park
+2. Best Season For Kootenay National -Park

-Awe aspiring views are an all-around feature of Kootenay National park.
-But winter camping is very limited.
+Copyright2019 But winter camping is very limited.
 The extreme temperatures force most of the campgrounds to close in the national park.

 This becomes a drawback of less explored features.
 However, watch out for Dolly Varden campground which functions in the freezing season too.